Skip to content

 Summary

-In this article, we covered the core file operations of the <filesystem> library.
-File status queries (exists, is_regular_file, is_directory) and metadata queries (file_size, last_write_time, status) let us understand "what is actually on the file system." create_directory and create_directories handle directory creation, with the latter automatically creating intermediate directories, which is very convenient. copy / copy_file provide flexible file copying, remove / remove_all provide file deletion, and rename provides atomic renaming. permissions and space handle permission and disk space queries, respectively. temp_directory_path and the "write to temporary file + atomic rename" pattern are key techniques for ensuring data integrity.
+In this post, we covered the core file operations of the std::filesystem library.
+File status queries (exists, is_regular_file, is_directory) and metadata queries (file_size, last_write_time, status) let us understand "what is actually on the file system." create_directory and create_directories handle directory creation, with the latter automatically creating intermediate directories, which is very convenient. copy / copy_file provide flexible file copying, remove / remove_all provide file deletion, and rename provides atomic renaming. permissions and space handle permission and disk space queries respectively. temp_directory_path and the "write to temp file + atomic rename" pattern are key techniques for ensuring data integrity.

-In the next article, we will discuss directory traversal—directory_iterator and recursive_directory_iterator, and how to efficiently search for files in a file system.
+In the next post, let's talk about directory traversal—directory_iterator and recursive_directory_iterator, and how to efficiently search for files in the file system.